privacy policy

-Snowdome Foundation (“Snowdome”) is committed to protecting the privacy of information held about its members, directors, supporters, volunteers, donors, personnel, members of the public who request information from Snowdome and users of our website.
+Snowdome is committed to protecting the privacy of information held about its members, directors, supporters, volunteers, donors, personnel, members of the public who request information from Snowdome and users of our website.

-We comply with the Australian Privacy Principles (APPs) as contained in the Privacy Act 1988 (Cth).
-Below is a summary of our Privacy Policy.
-Unless we have your direct permission to do otherwise, we will only collect and use your personal information as set out in this privacy policy.
+Unless we have your direct permission to do otherwise, we will only collect and use your personal information as set out in this Privacy Policy.

 The types of personal information and sensitive information we collect from you may include:

-• contact information, such as name, address, email address, phone number, mobile phone number;
+• contact information, such as your name, address, email address, phone number;

-• details about personal interests, employer details, ability to donate;
+• details about your personal interests, employer details, ability to donate; and

 • for donors, bank account or credit card details (these details are not retained).

 Snowdome only collects information by lawful and fair means and not in an unreasonable or intrusive way.
-Snowdome collects information in a number of ways including:
+Snowdome collects information in several ways including:

 • from you when you provide the information to us face to face or by phone, email or through our website or from your responses to mail out forms;